Roth IRA Contribution Limits by Year

 Taxpayer Relief Act of 1997 creates the Roth IRA

 The Roth IRA was authored by Senator William Roth (R-DE) and added to the Internal Revenue Code as Section 408A by the Taxpayer Relief Act of 1997.
 Effective January 1, 1998, the original limit was $2,000 for participants under age 50, with a $95,000 single / $150,000 MFJ phaseout for direct contributions.
-Unlike the Traditional IRA, contributions are not tax-deductible, but qualified withdrawals after age 59.5 (and a 5-year holding period) are entirely tax-free, including the growth.
+Contributions are not deductible.
+Earnings are tax-free when a distribution is qualified, which generally requires the five-tax-year period plus age 59.5, death, disability, or a qualifying first-home distribution.

 2002